 During the construction phase the extent of construction effects would be limited to the townscape of the site and features within it, or immediately adjacent to it.
 There would inevitably be a major adverse and significant effect upon the townscape feature of the existing stadium of Goodison Park following the removal of the football ground at construction stage.
-A major adverse and significant effect would also occur upon the townscape setting of National Cycle Route (NCR) 810 as the route will pass immediately adjacent to a construction site, although for the route as a whole the overall construction effects would be negligible as it passes through the dense urban townscape beyond the site.
+A major adverse and significant effect would also occur upon the townscape setting of National Cycle Route (NCR) 810 as the route immediately passes the construction site, although for the route as a whole the overall construction effects would be negligible as it passes through the dense urban townscape beyond the site.
 There would also be a major adverse and significant effect upon the Sports Ground Townscape Character Area (TCA), within which the site lies, following site clearance and during the construction of the proposed development.
 This is mainly due to the presence of the construction equipment and construction activity during the various phases of development.
-For all other identified townscape receptors, construction effects would be minimal.
+For all other identified townscape receptors, construction effects would be moderate adverse to negligible.

 The assessment of visual effects during the construction phase concludes that the greatest level of effects on visual receptors would also occur within close proximity to the site due to the dense urban nature of the local area which limits the overall extent of visibility available towards the site.
 There are likely to be major adverse and significant effects on the views experienced by residential receptors located within close proximity to the site (Goodison Road, Gwladys Street, Diana Street, and Bullens Road) due to the presence of the construction works at such close proximity.
-There are likely to be moderate adverse and significant effects experienced during the construction phase on views from pedestrians, cyclists, and cemetery visitors at the Priory Road junction with Walton Lane (Viewpoint 8) and by pedestrian and cyclist receptors on Spellow Lane (Viewpoint 9) due to the availability of close range views towards the site, where built features within the site are largely absent in existing views and construction activity would be visible.
+There are likely to be moderate adverse and significant effects experienced during the construction phase on views from pedestrian, cyclist, and cemetery visitor at the Priory Road junction with Walton Lane (Viewpoint 8) and by pedestrian and cyclist receptors on Spellow Lane (Viewpoint 9) due to the availability of close range views towards the site, where built features within the site are largely absent in existing views and construction activity would be visible.
 For all other identified visual receptors, construction effects would be minimal.

 Once the mixed-use development has been constructed and is in use, beneficial effects are anticipated on a number of landscape receptors.
-This includes the effect upon the cycle route passing the site (NCR 810), where its overall setting is anticipated to be improved due to the new development, and the Sports Ground character area where improvements to the general townscape characteristics are expected.
+This includes the effect upon the cycle route passing the site (NCR 810), where its overall setting is anticipated to be improved due to the new development (although the effect on the route as a whole remains negligible), and the Sports Ground character area where improvements to the general townscape characteristics are expected albeit this effect is not considered to be significant.
 Due to the permanent loss of existing features; namely the Goodison Park Stadium, some adverse effects are still anticipated.